Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: The Spin Distribution

 \section{The Spin Distribution}

 The GW signal depends on spins in a complicated way, but at leading order, and in the regime we are interested in here, some combinations of parameters have more impact on our inferences than others, and thus are measurable.
 One such parameter is \chieff.
 For binaries which are near equal mass, we can see from Equation~\ref{eq:chieff} that only when black hole spins are high and aligned with the orbital angular momentum \chieff{} will be measurably greater than zero.
 Figure \CatalogFigureQChieffAll{} in~\cite{o2catalog} illustrates the inferred \chieff{} spin distributions for all of the BBHs identified in our GW surveys in O1 and O2.
-With a few exceptions, current observations of BBH spin are not consistent with large, aligned black hole spins.
 Only GW170729 and GW151226 show significant evidence for positive $\chieff$; the rest of the posteriors cluster around $\chieff=0$.

-Despite these degeneracies, several tests have been proposed to use spins to constrain BBH formation channels~\citep{2017CQGra..34cLT01V,2017Natur.548..426F,2018ApJ...854L...9F,2017MNRAS.471.2801S,2017PhRvD..96b3012T,2018arXiv180506442W}.
+Despite these degeneracies, several tests have been proposed to use spins to constrain BBH formation channels~\citep{2017CQGra..34cLT01V,2017Natur.548..426F,2018ApJ...854L...9F,2017MNRAS.471.2801S,2017PhRvD..96b3012T,2017PhRvD..95l4046G,2018arXiv180506442W,2018PhRvD..98h4036G}.
 Drawing upon these methods, we now seek to estimate the black hole spin magnitude and misalignment distributions, under different assumptions regarding isotropy or alignment.